In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 I run through the Atlanta airport, seconds from missing the flight, steady that things work themselves out, work is the key.

-“Grace is gone, Flower works now,” Dawn is saying to me across the gas station counter.
+“Grace is gone, Rose works now,” Dawn is saying to me across the gas station counter.
 Over the summer she’s been stopping by in good moods, as if she’s proud of me or something.
 “Things aren’t the way they were before.”

 Brandy’s drinking, drug-use, and marital problems are taking their toll.
 I only last four months on the outside.
 Arriving back in God’s Country, Dawn seems pleased, carefree.
 As soon as the prison gates clang behind me, all Dawn’s promises are off.